Apollounknowndev/worldgen-docs/CONTRIBUTING.md

 Once you save the file, the page will be on the local server and update every time the file is saved.

+The landing page for the website has all the information on what documentation/guides need to be written under "Future Plans".

 ## Conventions

 ### Version-specific data